 - If you or someone you are travelling with is not feeling well, please do not travel and please do not visit the Airport.

 Additional information for airport users:

 - When using common user facilities such as fuel pumps, airside barrier arm key pads, and access gates, we ask that you use hand sanitiser prior to and after use, or wear disposable gloves.
 Keep sanitiser/gloves within your vehicles and aircraft.

-Queenstown Airport’s priority is the health, well-being, safety and security of our people, customers and community.
-Whilst at Alert Level 1, we are continuing to monitor the evolving COVID-19 situation, working closely with the Southern District Health Board, the border agencies and the wider airport community to ensure consistent protocols are in place and safe domestic travel and aviation activity within New Zealand.
+Wanaka Airport’s priority is the health, well-being, safety and security of our people, customers and community.
+Whilst at Alert Level 1, we are continuing to monitor the COVID-19 situation, working closely with other airports, our airlines, Southern District Health Board, and the wider airport community to ensure consistent protocols are in place and safe domestic travel and aviation activity within New Zealand.

 How to protect yourself and others